knkrn5/Programming-Concepts/Other Concepts/realTimeEvents/sse.md

 ### 1. **Sever Side Event(SSE): -** _By the name only we can understand that event sent by the server. not by the client, so this is one way only(Unidirectional Communication)_, It allows a server to push real-time updates to a browser over a single, long-lived HTTP connection.
 It’s built on top of HTTP and is designed for scenarios where the server needs to send data to the client incrementally (e.g., live notifications, chat messages, or AI response streaming)

-- The server sends/streams response as `raw text(unit8array)` over the HTTP connection, the Data **arrives in `network packets`, not in our logical "chunks"** `Network Layer - Converts to Raw Bytes` The HTTP protocol itself (not the reader) converts the string to raw bytes for transmission example like for this⬇️
+- ⭐The **server sends/streams response as `raw text(unit8array)`** over the HTTP connection, the Data **arrives in `network packets`, not in our logical "chunks"** `Network Layer - Converts strings to Raw Bytes` The HTTP protocol itself (not the reader) converts the string to raw bytes for transmission example like for this⬇️

   ```py
   # python eg